12 Welding Tips for Beginners: Master Arc Welding Basics

 • Move slightly faster to reduce puddle size, slower to increase it.

-• Watch the slag formation for each rod type to determine when to move or when to pause slightly to allow slag to form properly.
+• Watch the slag formation for each rod type to know when to move or pause.

 Practice drill

 On a scrap plate, practice 20 short beads focusing only on strikes and stopping once the puddle is formed.
-Don’t worry about neatness—focus on consistent arc-strike behavior and observing how the puddle responds to small adjustments.
+Don’t worry about neatness — focus on consistent arc-strike behavior and how the puddle responds to small adjustments.

 7. Cleanliness: Remove Rust, Paint, and Oil Before Welding 🧼